 Shop More Hair Growth–Boosting Products

 FYI, your hair will not grow past a certain length if it keeps breaking off.
-To minimize breakage, use a weekly pre-shampoo conditioning treatment.
-These plump the hair shaft with moisture, improving elasticity and strength.
+To try to minimize breakage, use a weekly pre-shampoo conditioning treatment.
+These promise to plump the hair shaft with moisture, improving elasticity and strength.
 Philip Kingsley's Elasticizer, which was originally formulated for Audrey Hepburn, is one of the very best.

-Like micellar water for your hair, this fizzing foam helps to gently cleanse the scalp whilst salicylic acid helps remove pore-clogging debris and dead skin cells.
+Like micellar water for your hair, this fizzing foam helps to gently cleanse the scalp whilst salicylic acid is meant to help remove pore-clogging debris and dead skin cells.
 Perfect for a super-clean feeling, especially if you're guilty of overusing dry shampoo from time to time.

-This shampoo restores strength and helps to reduce scalp sensitivity and irritation.
-Menthol stimulates the scalp whilst Redensyl maintains stem cell life and provides anti-irritant effects on the scalp associated with hair loss concerns.
+This shampoo promises to restore strength and help to reduce scalp sensitivity and irritation.
+Menthol is meant to stimulate the scalp whilst Redensyl is meant to maintain stem cell life and provide anti-irritant effects on the scalp associated with hair loss concerns, according to the brand.

 If your hair is falling flat, it's important to make sure you're getting the right nourishment from within.
-Ouai's Thin supplements contain a powerful punch of biotin to accelerate natural hair growth, ashwagandha to reduce the stress hormone cortisol, amino acids to boost keratin production and omegas 3 and 6 to increase radiance.
-Take one tablet per day, and expect to see results after 90 days of daily use.
+Ouai's Thin supplements contain a powerful punch of biotin meant to accelerate natural hair growth, ashwagandha meant to reduce the stress hormone cortisol, amino acids meant to boost keratin production and omegas 3 and 6 meant to increase radiance.
+Take one tablet per day, and expect to see results after 90 days of daily use, according to the brand.

 Cleveland Clinic.
 Hair loss in women.
 Updated February 10, 2021.